-Plants are like members of the family and you’ve watched them grow from a handful of seeds into flourishing plants and it’s only natural you want to bring them to your new property.
+Plants are like members of the family and you’ve watched them grow from a handful of seeds into flourishing flowers and it’s only natural you want to bring them to your new property.
 However, moving plants isn’t the same as moving a fridge or side table, they’re living organisms that require more planning to safely relocate.
-A certain degree of preparation and planning must be undertaken to ensure they don’t get damaged or even die.
+A certain degree of preparation must be undertaken to ensure they don’t get damaged or even die.

-Trim the Plants
+1. Trim the Plants

 Moving can be very stressful for plants and that’s why it’s important to give them a trim so they can conserve energy.
-This will also reduce the number of dead leaves that may fallout during transit and keeps the whole process much tidier.
-Having dead leaves falling out into your new garden or home (if they have to be brought in through the property) isn’t the welcoming present anyone wants.
+This will also reduce the number of dead leaves that may fallout during transit and keeps the whole operation much tidier.
+Having dead leaves falling out onto your new garden or home (if they have to be brought in through the property) isn’t the welcoming present anyone wants.
 After you’ve trimmed the plants, wrap the leaves loosely with hessian for protection.
 Here’s a guide on how to trim (or prune) your plants.

-Pot Your Plants
+2. Pot Your Plants

 This refers to all plants that have been planted in your garden, not potted plants.
 All of these plants should be potted into plastic pots and don’t just use plastic bags or hessian cloth because it will be almost impossible to keep the plants upright during transit and the risk of damaging them increases significantly.
 Remember to buy a bag of soil to fill out the pot and depending on the plant, maybe add some plant feeder.

-Keep Watering to a Minimum
+3. Keep Watering to a Minimum

 It’s common knowledge that plants need water in order to survive but water also adds a lot of weight and that’s something you want to keep to a minimum during a house move.
 Moving takes a lot of physical effort and increasing the weight of what needs to be moved will make the whole job much harder.
-With this in mind, water your plants with just enough water to survive the move.
-However, please research individual plants how much water they require each day.
+With this in mind, water your plants with just enough water for them to survive the move.
+However, please research individual plants and check how much water they require each day.
 You certainly don’t want to dehydrate them.

-Get Rid of Unwanted Parasites and Weeds
+4. Get Rid of Unwanted Parasites, Pests and Weeds

 Use this opportunity to rid your plants of all pests, parasites, and weeds to ensure you don’t bring them into your new home.
-This process will also help to reduce the spread of plant-based diseases during transit when your plants will be bunched up together in the back of a van.
+This task will also help to reduce the spread of plant-based diseases during transit when your plants will be bunched up together in the back of a van.
 It also might be a good idea to check with the local authorities if any plants are forbidden in the area due to parasites.

-Check the Temperature
+5. Check the Temperature

-Put Plants in Moving Boxes
+6. Put Plants in Moving Boxes

 This applies to small plants that have a total height (including the height of the pots) of around 1m.
 This has many advantages such as more protection and they can be easily moved and stacked in a van.
 To expand on the latter point, plants that are not placed in boxes will need dedicated floor space in the van and therefore reduce that amount of available space for other household items because they can’t be stacked.
-We’ve done jobs that have required a dedicated van just to move the plants and this can increase the overall removal cost.
+We’ve done jobs that have required a van just to move the plants and this can increase the overall removal cost.

-Check with the Removal Company
+7. Check with the Removal Company

-Unlike us, many removal companies refuse to take organic items such as plants into their removal vehicles and this could be due to insurance reasons, reducing the chance of dirt spreading in the cargo area (soil can be tough to clean) and to avoid contamination of bugs and parasites within the vans.
-All of which are fair and justified reasons so, with this in mind, it’s always a good idea to ask a removal company if they remove plants before booking them.
+Unlike us, many removal companies refuse to take organic items such as plants into their removal vehicles and this could be due to insurance reasons, reducing the chance of dirt spreading in the cargo area (soil can be tough to clean) and to avoid contamination of bugs and parasites.
+All of which are fair and justified reasons and you should ask the removal company if they move plants before booking them.
 You don’t want to be leaving your plants behind!